Overview of GLP-1 and GLP-2 Therapy in Obesity Management

 The presence of both CKD and CVD creates significant health challenges.
 Managing these comorbidities requires a focus on improving cardiovascular outcomes and maintaining kidney function.
 We need careful monitoring and tailored treatment plans to effectively manage these health concerns.
 By addressing both areas together, we can improve overall health in people dealing with obesity.

-Clinical Evidence on Semaglutide and Renal Outcomes
+Clinical Evidence on GLP-1 and GLP-2 and Renal Outcomes

-Efficacy of Semaglutide in Renal Function Preservation
+Efficacy of GLP-1 and GLP-2 in Renal Function Preservation

 Comparative Studies with Other GLP-1 Receptor Agonists